aks25eng/Netflix-interactive-dashboard-on-tableau/README.md

 Tableau public link:- https://public.tableau.com/app/profile/anoop.kumar.singh5287/viz/netflixdashboard_16757075341020/Netflix

-## Problem statement- Create a dashboard showing
+## Problem statement- Create a dashboard showing  the parameter depicing the  growth of  digital contents on Netflix over the years.
+It helps understand and study the development of the streaming services ecosystem that is associated with each content/genre/ rating, segmented based on different factors.

 Type , Ratings , date added, Genre, Description , Director , Release year , Duration